chevereto/v3-docs/get-started/contributing.md

 ## Purchase

 💸 Consider [purchasing](https://chevereto.com/pricing), that's the best way in which you can support my work.
-You can also purchase support for me.
+You can also purchase support from me.

 ## Project